National Police Support Fund

 Privacy & Refund Policy

 If you send us personal information—by submitting an e-mail, completing an online form, requesting materials or information, ordering Institute tickets, making a donation, or signing up for membership—we will use this information to respond to your inquiry or request.
 We may also use it to contact you to provide information about other activities, programs, membership and fundraising opportunities, products, and special events that may interest you.
-You may opt-out of having your information used for these purposes, or you may update your contact information anytime, by contacting us via e-mail or postal mail address.
+You may opt-out of having your information used for these purposes, or you may update your contact information anytime, by contacting us via e-mail or postal mail.

 Users should be aware that the National Police Support Fund contracts with several third-party vendors to provide certain services made available on and to process transactions made through this website.
 Use of these services is subject to the privacy policies of such third-party vendors.